martin-lizner/trezor-ssh-agent/README.md

 We believe that the use of Google Protocol Buffers for "on the wire" data transmission provides the best balance between an efficient binary format and the flexibility to allow a wide range of other languages to access the device.
 Having your device speak "protobuf" means that someone can rip out the `.proto` files and use them to generate the appropriate accessor code for their language (e.g. Ruby).

+#### Do you support git submodules for `.proto` files ?

-If you wish, you can declare the module within the MBHD Hardware project as the single point of reference, but you don't have to.
+Yes.
+While you can have treat your module within the MBHD Hardware project as the single point of (Java) reference, you don't have to.

+You are also free to offer up your `.proto` files as common libraries that remain in your repo and under your control.
+We then include them as a [git submodule](http://git-scm.com/book/en/Git-Tools-Submodules).
+This is the approach taken by the Trezor development team and enables them to retain complete control over the wire protocol, while allowing MBHD Hardware to implement support in a phased approach.

 #### Why no listeners ?

 The Guava library offers the [EventBus](https://code.google.com/p/guava-libraries/wiki/EventBusExplained) which is a much simpler way to manage events within an application.
 Since MultiBit HD uses this internally and will be the primary consumer of this library it makes a lot of sense to mandate its use.

+#### How do I get my hardware included ?

+The quickest way is to use the Trezor device as a basis for your hardware wallet.

+We treat Trezor as our reference client, and their developers shape the specification.
+In turn we map our more abstract API over their protobuf files to arrive at a slightly more generic solution.
+This is similar to how Java works with SQL databases through JDBC.

+If your hardware takes a completely different approach you should raise an Issue against this project to request additional support within the Core module.
+We would then determine the level of effort required to include your requirements both here and in the
+MultiBit HD project.

+Of course, pull requests will greatly increase your chances.

 #### What happened to Trezorj ?